-

 23. Nordic Pavilion

-The Nordic Pavilion, representing Denmark, Finland, Iceland, Norway, and Sweden, is a 1,200 m² wooden structure designed by AMDL Circle.
-It embodies Nordic values of trust, sustainability, and innovation, featuring exhibition areas, a rooftop café, and spaces for cultural exchange.
+The Nordic Pavilion, representing Denmark, Finland, Iceland, Norway, and Sweden, is a 1,200 m² wooden structure designed by Michele De Lucchi and AMDL Circle.
+It embodies Nordic values of trust, sustainability, and innovation, featuring exhibition areas, a rooftop with a restaurant and Nordic garden, and spaces for cultural exchange.

 Entry requirements: